-In this work we try to investigate the relation between the HYP smearing that we use to construct our overlap Dirac operator and the $a^2p^2$-dependence of $Z_{S}^{\msbar}(2\mbox{ GeV}; a^2p^2)$ and also of other RCs.
+In this work we try to investigate the relation between the HYP smearing that we use to construct our overlap Dirac operator and the $a^2p^2$ dependence of $Z_{S}^{\msbar}(2\mbox{ GeV}; a^2p^2)$ and also of other RCs.
 Both the MOM and SMOM schemes are used as intermediate schemes and the results are compared.
-The configurations used here were generated by the RBC/UKQCD Collaborations with volume $32^3\times64$ and lattice spacing $1/a=2.383(9)$ GeV (labeled as 32I)~\cite{RBC:2010qam}.
+The configurations used here were generated by the RBC/UKQCD collaborations with volume $32^3\times64$ and lattice spacing $1/a=2.383(9)$ GeV (labeled as 32I)~\cite{RBC:2010qam}.
 This ensemble was also used in the study of~\cite{Arthur:2013bqa}.
 We calculate the RCs for the tensor current and the quark field ($Z_q$) in the $\msbar$ scheme on the 32I ensemble that were not done in our previous work~\cite{Liu:2013yxz}.
 The new three-loop conversion ratio for $Z_T$ from the SMOM scheme to the $\msbar$ scheme~\cite{Kniehl:2020sgo} and four-loop ratios for $Z_{S,T,q}$ from MOM to $\msbar$ are used in this work.
-Thus the systematic uncertainties of $Z_{S,T}$ are now reduced compared with those in Ref.~\cite{Bi:2017ybi,Liu:2013yxz}.
+Thus the systematic uncertainties of $Z_{S,T}$ are now reduced compared with those in Refs.~\cite{Bi:2017ybi,Liu:2013yxz}.

 The paper is organized as follows.
-In section~\ref{sec:setup} we describe our lattice setup and briefly refresh the formulae of the MOM and SMOM schemes.
-Then in section~\ref{sec:results} we give the details of our calculation, the comparison of the results from different levels of HYP smearing and different intermediate schemes, and the discussions.
-We also investigate the renormalizated meson two point functions at several quark masses in section~\ref{sec:twopt}, to verify our renormalization procedure and estimate the discretization error due to different HYP smearing steps.
-Finally we summarize in section~\ref{sec:summary}
+In Sec.~\ref{sec:setup} we describe our lattice setup and briefly refresh the formulas of the MOM and SMOM schemes.
+Then in Sec.~\ref{sec:results} we give the details of our calculation, the comparison of the results from different levels of HYP smearing and different intermediate schemes, and the discussions.
+We also investigate the renormalizated meson two-point functions at several quark masses in Sec.~\ref{sec:twopt}, to verify our renormalization procedure and estimate the discretization error due to different HYP smearing steps.
+Finally we summarize in Sec.~\ref{sec:summary}